The Valley College of Osteopathic Medicine - The Valley COM

 Curricular Offerings

-The Valley COM curriculum is delivered through a 4 year case-based clinical presentation curriculum model.
-In years 1 and 2, courses are intentionally integrated with group learning and experiential learning allowing for time for self-directed learning.
+The Valley COM curriculum is delivered through a 4-year clinical presentation curriculum model.
+In years 1 and 2, courses are intentionally integrated with group learning and experiential learning, while also allowing for time for self-directed learning.
 In years 3 and 4, while on clinical rotations, students will engage in weekly synchronous virtual didactic learning.
-This four-year curricular model provides a framework to build critical and clinical reasoning skills, effective communication and interprofessional teamwork skills, as well as, professional identity development.
+This four-year curricular model provides a framework to build critical and clinical reasoning skills, effective communication and interprofessional teamwork skills, as well as professional identity development.

-Students will engage in experiential learning for the basic and osteopathic clinical sciences through a variety of curricular opportunities including, but not limited to, innovative high-fidelity mannikin based simulation, virtual anatomy, osteopathic medical skills labs, clinical skills training, standardized patients, interprofessional education experiences, and through the medical humanities.
+Experiential learning activities include high-fidelity mannikin based simulation, virtual and augmented reality anatomy, osteopathic medical skills labs, clinical skills training, standardized patient experiences, interprofessional education activities, and medical humanities.

 Additional Key Components of The Valley COM Curriculum: